Statutory guidance

 This must be kept by the manufacturer for a period of ten years from the date on which the apparatus was placed on the GB market.
 This declaration must be made available to the enforcing authority upon request.

-- Enforcing Authority – In Great Britain, this is OFCOM.
-The Secretary of State for Business, Energy and Industrial Strategy, and local trading standards authorities may also enforce these Regulations.
+• Enforcing Authority – In GB, this is OFCOM.
+The Secretary of State for Business and Trade and local trading standards authorities may also enforce these Regulations.

-- UK Conformity Marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including electrical and electronic equipment) being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
+• UK Conformity Marking – The UK Conformity Assessed (UKCA) marking is the new UK conformity marking used for certain goods (including electrical and electronic equipment) being placed on the GB market.